-At Wigmore Primary we are passionate about preparing our children by equipping them with life-long transferable skills for an undetermined future.
+At Wigmore Primary we are passionate about preparing our children by equipping them with knowledge and life-long transferable skills for an undetermined future.

 Our creative, cross-curricular and topic based curriculum allows us to encourage children to follow lines of enquiry that appeal to them, challenge and stimulate them at all levels, building skills for life.

-Our definition of ‘The Curriculum’ is all the activities that the school plans, organises and delivers in order to facilitate the development of our pupil, their learning, their personal growth and an understanding of British values.
+Our definition of ‘The Curriculum’ is all the activities that the school plans, organises and delivers in order to facilitate the development of our pupil, their learning, their personal growth and an understanding of our school and British values.
 Whilst our curriculum includes the formal requirements of the National Curriculum it also aims to provide a range of additional opportunities and experiences to enhance and enrich the experiences, learning and development of our children.
 This includes an ever growing range of Enrichment opportunities available to our children across all year groups.
 The school continues to maintain high standards believing that education has to continually improve.
-Wigmore Primary School aims to maximise social and academic potential for every pupil on their exciting learning journey, creating responsible and respectful citizens of the future.
+We are ambitious for our children to be the best they can be, creating responsible and respectful citizens of the future who will make a positive contribution to the world they live in.

 Creative Curriculum Plans